 How long you should smoke the peppercorns is up to you.
 Obviously the longer you smoke them the stronger the smoke flavor.
 You can go for quite some time, just make sure you keep the temperature around 90 F. You want a cold smoke for the peppercorns, similar to what you’d do for smoking cheese.

-After the peppercorns are done, open up your smoker vents, get the temps up a bit, and try smoking some grits!
+After the peppercorns are done (and you’ve also smoked some sea salt), open up your smoker vents, get the temps up a bit, and try smoking some grits!

 - Set up your smoker for cold smoking, 80-90 F. I used 4 lit charcoal briquettes and a large piece of hickory wood.
 Keep some unlit charcoal on hand for when the charcoal starts to burn out, you may need to add more depending on how long you smoke the peppercorns.
 You can add unlit charcoal, just make sure you do it soon enough that it gets time to get well-lit from the already-burning coals.